Alumni News

 Where It Began

 Meet the co-founding Listener Poets who helped shape the early visions of The Good Listening Project and bring it to life.
-Beginning in 2018 in hospitals and healing centers around Washington, D.C., these Listener Poets responded to a urgent need in their community: for healthcare professionals and patients to feel seen, heard, and understood.
+Beginning in 2018 in hospitals and healing centers around Washington, D.C., these Listener Poets responded to an urgent need in their community: for healthcare professionals and patients to feel seen, heard, and understood.

 Through dedicated time listening deeply and reflecting back, they created meaningful connections – offering care in a new form by listening to and writing poems for those working in or receiving care within the healthcare system.
 They continued offering sessions online throughout the pandemic, and in the first three years of The Good Listening Project, listened to and wrote for over 2,000 individuals across the healthcare landscape.